modin-project/modin/docs/index.rst

    export MODIN_ENGINE=dask  # Modin will use Dask export MODIN_ENGINE=unidist # Modin will use Unidist

-If you want to choose a Unidist engine, you should set the additional environment variable ``UNIDIST_BACKEND``, currently because Modin only supports Unidist on MPI:
+If you want to choose the Unidist engine, you should set the additional environment variable ``UNIDIST_BACKEND``, because currently Modin only supports Unidist on MPI:

 .. code-block:: bash